sylhare/sylhare.github.io/_posts/2020/2020-02-07-Get-started-with-Kafka.md

 The `retries` for the amount of time it will retry (Until `MAX_INT`).
 You can set a `retry.backoff.ms` to pause in between retries. (default to 100ms)

-The `delivery.timeout.ms` puts a limit to report the result or failure from a producer: send() - batching - awaits send - retry - back off
+The `delivery.timeout.ms` puts a limit to report the result or failure from a producer.

 The offset is a simple integer number that is used by Kafka to maintain the current position of a consumer.
 The `auto-offset-reset` can be set to: